rugbyprof/4883-Software-Tools/Assignments/A04/README.md

 2018       ???      ###.#
 ```

-- Find the highest and lowest scoring teams per year.
+- Find the highest and lowest scoring teams per year with their record.
-- Find the most mentioned player (stats, penalties, etc.) (I'm guessing a quarterback).
-- Find the player with the most solo tackles (per year).
+- Find the player(s) with the least and most tackles (any kind) and least per team per year.

+### Extra Bonus

+- Find the best defense in the NFL (per year) where "best" could be defined as:
+    - They minimized offensive total yards
+    - Maximized offensive turnovers
+    - Maximized offensive penalties
+    - Minimized offensive time of possession (TOP)
+    - Maximized defensive scoring

 ### PHP YaY!